 Some of the most common causes of hand and wrist fractures are:

 - Car accidents

-Many fractures can be diagnosed through X-ray and a complete physical exam.
-In specific situations, your specialist may wish to get an MRI (magnetic resonance imaging) or a CT (computed tomography) scan.
+Many fractures can be diagnosed through an X-ray and a complete physical exam.
+In specific situations, your specialist may wish to get an MRI (magnetic resonance imaging) or a CT (computed tomography) scan as well.

 A bone fracture is typically immobilized in order to correct bone alignment and prevent use of the bone while it heals.

 - A cast and/or splint

 - Anti-inflammatory medications, such as ibuprofen

 - Physical therapy